Kouyos-Group/Pipeline_MLST/README.md

                 Number of threads that will be used.
                 It must be an integer.
                 Default: 8.
+    -c, --conversion:
+                If required, create a GTF annotation file.
+                Default: create only the default annotation files from Prokka.
 Required arguments:
     -f, --fastqfolder:
                 Path to the folder that contains ALL your FASTQ files.